How to Dress for an ’80s Party

 Sweater Weather: Keep it Comfy

 If you’re into keeping it casual, there’s no better outfit for an ’80s party than simply wearing a vintage sweater from the decade. ’80s sweaters are famous for their loud colors, bold patterns, and oversized cuts.
 Take your pick from our large selection of vintage ’80s sweaters or dig one up at your local thrift store.
-The bottoms you choose are flexible: you can go the classic route and stick to leggings, or go in the direction of acid-washed jeans, pair of slacks, or full skirt like the one shown above.
+The bottoms you choose are flexible: you can go the classic route and stick to leggings, or go in the direction of acid-washed jeans, a pair of slacks, or a full skirt like the one shown above.